SS-31 vs Humanin

 What is the difference between SS-31 and Humanin?

-SS-31 is a anti-aging peptide that a mitochondria-targeted peptide that improves cellular energy production. being developed for heart failure and mitochondrial diseases.
+SS-31 is a anti-aging peptide that a mitochondria-targeted peptide that improves cellular energy production. fda approved for barth syndrome (september 2025) as forzinity, the first approved mitochondria-targeted therapeutic.
 Humanin is a anti-aging peptide that a mitochondria-derived peptide discovered for its neuroprotective effects against alzheimer's-related toxicity. being studied for aging and metabolic benefits.
 The main differences lie in their mechanisms of action and clinical applications.

 Which is better, SS-31 or Humanin?